-Let’s face it - being a social media marketer in 2023 is like doing five jobs at the same time.
+Let’s face it - social media marketing in 2023 is harder than ever.

-Making good content isn’t even half the battle anymore - you also need to share it across a bunch of different apps and tweak it to fit the aesthetic and tone of each platform.
+Making good content isn’t even half the battle for brands today.
+Marketers also need to share it across a bunch of different apps and tweak it to fit the aesthetic and tone of each platform.

 With social media and the marketers who use it moving at the speed of light, keeping up with new platforms, trends, and algorithm updates isn’t easy.